Safeguarding Your Plastic Surgery Outcome: Key Strategies for Minimising Risks

 The duration of a surgical procedure, especially the time spent under anaesthesia, is an important factor to consider when assessing the risks associated with plastic surgery.
 Research indicates that procedures exceeding six hours can increase the likelihood of complications.
 This is due to the extended period under anaesthesia, which can strain various bodily systems.

-Surgeons and anesthetists typically take extra precautions with prolonged surgeries.
+Surgeons and anaesthetists typically take extra precautions with prolonged surgeries.
 They monitor vital signs closely and make adjustments as needed to minimise the risk of complications such as blood clots, infections, or anesthesia-related issues.

-Infection Control
+Preventing Infection

 Infection is a potential risk in any surgical procedure, and its prevention is crucial for a successful outcome.
 Certain patients may be at a higher risk of developing post-operative infections, making infection control measures especially important.